-GRADUATE DEGREES IN MATHEMATICS
+GRADUATE DEGREES

-There are four possible graduate programmes you can enrol in after getting your BSc or BA in Mathematics or Applied Mathematics.
-A degree is obtained after having passed 120 worths of post-graduate courses.
-(A regular course is usually 15 points, while some - research-based- projects may be worth 30, 45 or 60 points).
+There are four possible graduate programmes you can enrol in after getting your BSc in Mathematics or Applied Mathematics (excluding the PhD).
 A major for each of the graduate degrees is 75 points or more in the subject (Mathematics or Applied Mathematics).